 Three bones come together at the elbow.
-One bone makes the upper arm and 2 make the lower arm.
-One of the lower arm bones may slip out of place at the elbow.
-This is called a pulled elbow.
-It is a common elbow injury in toddlers and preschoolers.
+The upper arm has one bone and the lower arm has two bones.
+A pulled elbow is when one of the lower arm bones slips out of place at the elbow.
+This problem is common in young children.

 Copyright © Nucleus Medical Media, Inc.

-Ligaments help to keep your bones in place.
+Ligaments help keep bones in place.
 These ligaments are loose in young children.
-Bones are also not fully formed in young children.
-These factors make it easier for the bones to slip out of place.
+Their bones are also not fully formed yet.
+This makes it easier for the bones to slip out of place.

-An pulled elbow happens with a sudden jerk, tug, or blow to the elbow.
+An pulled elbow is caused by a sudden jerk, tug, or blow to the elbow.
 It is most likely when the arm is extended and twisted.
 In children, even a small amount of force may cause the injury.

 - Pulling a child up by the hands